 The history of marriage seems to be as old as human beings.
-Historically, they have been based on political alliances, financial security, and convenience.
+Historically, marriages have been based on political alliances, financial security, and convenience.
 In certain cultures and eras, unions took place within families to keep the bloodlines pure and to keep assets within the family.
 Keep reading to discover the history of marriage, how it has evolved, and why people get married.

 Keeping it Biblical